drtux/digital-inclusion-plotter-Discovery/README.md

 ##Other
 - Revert back to GDS usability templates to observe impact on input speed
 - What happens if 'don't know' options included in skill table?
-- Canceling participants needs to change to the summary page